JensKlimke/jk/apps/whoami/docs/l0-prd.md

 - IP addresses of the server
 - A persistent unique identifier for the application instance

+### PRD-3.5: Instance Identification
+The service must support unique identification of each application instance when multiple instances are deployed:
+- Each instance must have a configurable instance key
+- The instance key should be configurable via an environment variable
+- If no environment variable is provided, the hostname should be used as the instance key
+- The instance key must be used as the unique identifier in the database

 ### PRD-3.2: Request Information
 Users need to inspect details about their HTTP request, including:
 - Client IP address (including X-Forwarded-For handling)